 What is the Weakest Link in the Hydronic System?

 It is always good to verify the maximum pressure in light of the weakest link in the system.
-Let’s look at the example above and our Quiz Question 6.
+Let’s look at the example above and our Question 6 of the Expansion Tank Sizing Quiz.
 Under Alt 1, we are going to replace the boiler with 2 AERCO condensing boilers.
 The boilers now have a 75# relief valve setting.
 The minimum pressure rating of any component in the system is 125 PSIG.
 What maximum pressure would you use for the tank sizing?

-In the Part 1 Quiz we gave the pump information.
+In the Introduction of the Expansion Tank Sizing Quiz we gave the pump information.
 The new pumps will have a capacity of 200 GPM at 85 feet of head.
 The system is variable speed.
 The pump shutoff head is 95 feet.
 What does the pump discharge pressure look like?
 The worst case for pump operation would be if the pump was operating at full speed and at shutoff.
 95 feet is 41 PSIG.
 If the tank is at 67 PSIG and the pump is doing 41 PSIG, the pump discharge would be 67 + 41 = 108 PSIG.
 This is below the maximum stated pressure of the weakest link at 125 PSIG, so all is well.

 Maybe we are concerned about running such a high pressure.
 Maybe we want to limit it.
 If the tank maximum was 50 PSIG, the tank would be larger but the pump discharge pressure would be limited to 50+41 = 91 PSIG.
 Both are acceptable.

 What would happen if the fin tube radiation in the existing system had low-pressure expansion compensators?

 The Metraflex HPFF2 compensator shown above has a maximum pressure of 150 PSIG.
 Did you know that there are low-pressure compensators which are less expensive but they come with a maximum working pressure of 75 PSIG?